-Bathing babies is a way to help protect their healths.
-A good bath helps keep your baby clean and prevent rashes.
-Baths can also control excess oil on their hairs.
-According to experts, babies whose hair aren’t cleaned are more prone to cradle cap, which causes flaky skin on the hair—and the eyebrows, too.
+Bathing babies is a way to help protect their health.
+For example, a sound bath helps keep your baby clean and prevents rashes.
+Baths can also control excess oil on their hair.
+According to experts, babies whose hair isn’t cleaned are more prone to cradle cap, which causes flaky skin on the hair—and the eyebrows, too.

-The Nationwide Children’s Hospital in Ohio also highlight that bath time is a great bonding experience between mamas and babies.
-“It’s a good time to talk to your baby and let him learn to make sounds and make eye contact,” they add.
+The Nationwide Children’s Hospital in Ohio highlights bath time as a great bonding experience between mamas and babies.
+“It’s a good time to talk to your baby and let him learn to make sounds and eye contact,” they add.

 How Often To Bathe Your Baby and What Time?

-For newborns, a daily bath is not necessary because it can dry out their skin.
+A daily bath is unnecessary for newborns because it can dry their skin.
 Most recommended three times a week to be the optimal frequency for newborns.
-But once your baby is mobile and active, you can opt to bathe them daily.
+But once your baby is mobile and active, you can bathe them daily.

 The time you bathe your baby is up to you, Mama.
-Some parents prefer to bath in the mornings, while others prefer at night as part of a bedtime routine to help their babies sleep.
-When choosing a bath time, it’s best to go for hours where you are not rushing.
+Some parents prefer to wash in the mornings, while others like it at night as a bedtime routine to help their babies sleep.
+When choosing a bath time, going for hours without rushing is best.

-How to Give Newborn Baby A Bath With An Umbilical Cord
+How to Bathe A Newborn With An Umbilical Cord

 A sponge bath is usually the first method for Mamas to clean their little ones.
 The American Academy of Pediatrics (AAP_ recommends a sponge bath until the umbilical cord falls off.

-It takes approximately two weeks for the stump to fall off, but of course, it isn’t always consistent.
-In some babies, the stump falls as early as five days after birth.
+The stump takes approximately two weeks to fall off, but it isn’t always consistent.
+In some babies, the stump falls five days after birth.
 However, if the stump has not dried up and fallen off by three weeks old, it’s recommended to consult a doctor to assess the umbilical cord.

 Here’s how to properly bathe your baby if the umbilical cord is still attached!
-Save this on your mobile phone, so you can easily remember it, too. 🙂
+Save this on your mobile phone, so you can easily remember it. 🙂

-How to Give Newborn Baby A Bath Once The Umbilicard Cord Has Fallen Off
+How to Bathe A Newborn Whose Umbilicard Cord Has Fallen Off

-Once the umbilical stump is gone, it’s safe to use a bathtub to bathe your newborn baby.
-Initially, you may face some resistance because they’re not used to it.
+Once the umbilical stump is gone, using a bathtub to bathe your newborn baby is safe.
+Initially, you may face resistance because they’re not used to it.
 If your baby is crying and refusing, gently ease them into the bathtub.
 You can do this by holding their head in your hands and soaking their feet in the tub.

 Here’s a visual guide to help you, Mamas!
-Save this on your mobile phone, so you can easily remember it, too. 🙂
+Save this on your mobile phone, so you can easily remember it. 🙂

 Baby Bath Safety Tips: 8 Important Things To Remember

 Bathing a newborn baby seems easy enough, right?
-With a bit of practice and guidance, you’d be bathing your baby with ease.
+You’d be quickly bathing your baby with some practice and guidance.
 In the meantime, here are essential safety tips for cleaning newborn babies:

-- Never ever leave your baby unattended, even for a second.
+- Never leave your baby unattended, even for a second.

 - Don’t fill a bathtub with too much water.
 The AAP recommends just 2 inches of water.